 June and Jennifer Gibbons, known as The Silent Twins, have been a source of curiosity ever since their bizarre story made headlines in the '80s and '90s.
 While twins are often very close, June and Jennifer took the twin bond to a whole new level.
 The pair rarely spoke to anyone but one another and were eventually institutionalized because of their violent behavior.
 Years later, the girls calmly revealed that Jennifer had agreed to die so that June could live a normal life.
 Then, for seemingly no reason, Jennifer did just that.

 The cause of Jennifer's death has never been identified, so the fate of the silent Gibbons twins remains a mystery.
 Due to their volatile relationship, some believe June had something to do with Jennifer's death while others think that Jennifer committed suicide.
-Whatever happened, the story of June and Jennifer Gibbons is fascinating.
+Whatever happened, the story of Jennifer and June Gibbons is fascinating.

 Diary Entries Reveal A Murderous Hatred